researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 Moreover, to ease the reuse and reproduction, we also upload an ova file of a virtual machine containing the pre-built artifact, all test subjects used in our experiments, and all required dependencies to Zenodo:  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3673079.svg)](https://doi.org/10.5281/zenodo.3673079)

 Please follow the instructions in `INSTALL.md` to complete the installation.

+## Basic usage

+The basic usage of ComboDroid is explained in detail in the `INSTALL.md` file.

 ## Reproduce results in the paper